Who Was Dick Gregory?

 He also released popular albums In Living Black and White (1961) and Dick Gregory Talks Turkey (1962).

 Gregory was at the forefront of the Civil Rights Movement during the ‘60s, and became friends with pivotal figures including Dr. Martin Luther King Jr. and Medgar Evers.
 He was arrested dozens of times because of his activism.
 While jailed in Birmingham, Alabama, in 1963, he wrote that he had received “the first really good beating I ever had in my life.”

 He continued his political activism throughout the 1960s.
 He unsuccessfully ran against Richard Daley in 1967 for the office of mayor of Chicago.
 A year later, he also ran for U.S. president as a write-in candidate with the Freedom and Peace Party during the electoral showdown between Richard Nixon and Hubert H. Humphrey.

 "What black folks are given in the U.S. on the installment plan, as in civil-rights bills.
 Not to be confused with human rights, which are the dignity, stature, humanity, respect, and freedom belonging to all people by right of their birth." - Dick Gregory

 During the mid-'80s, the comedian/activist launched a weight-loss business known as the Slim/Safe Bahamian Diet.
-He eventually filed a lawsuit against his business partners with major money troubles leading to the loss of Gregory's 40-acre farm in Plymouth, Massachusetts.
+He eventually filed a lawsuit against his business partners and experienced major financial troubles that led to the loss of his family's 40-acre farm in Plymouth, Massachusetts.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!